DataDog/heroku-buildpack-datadog/README.md

 In order to collect system metrics for your dynos, you must:

-1. Enable the [Heroku Labs: log-runtime-metrics][12]
+1. Enable the [Heroku Labs: log-runtime-metrics][12].
-2. Use the [Datadog log drain][13] to collect metric logs from the Heroku Logplex and forward them to Datadog
+2. Use the [Datadog log drain][13] to collect metric logs from the Heroku Logplex and forward them to Datadog.
-3. Generate a [log-based metric][14] over the collected logs.
+3. Generate [log-based metric][14] over the collected logs.

 ## File locations